 createRecord({ object, fields, idempotency_key }) | { external_id, record_url } | idempotency_key typically <conversation_id>:<turn_id> |

-updateRecord({ object, external_id, fields }) | { updated: true, record_url } | Partial update — only changed fields |
+updateRecord({ object, external_id, fields }) | { updated: true, record_url } | Partial update; only changed fields |

 listRecent({ object, since, limit }) | { records: [...] } | Used by analytics / digest workflows |

-deleteRecord({ object, external_id }) | { deleted: true, hard_deleted: boolean } | Throws delete_unsupported for Mindbody / Tekmetric.
+deleteRecord({ object, external_id }) | { deleted: true, hard_deleted: boolean } | Providers with no delete API throw delete_unsupported.
 Used by right-to-erasure |

 Credential encryption

-- Master key from
+- Dev/CI: a single key derived from the

 audit_log with the actor type